heray1990/AlgorithmVisualization/README.md

 4             exchange A[j] with A[j - 1]
 ```

 Download [src/visual_bubble_sort.py](https://github.com/heray1990/AlgorithmVisualization/blob/master/src/visual_bubble_sort.py) and run it in Linux.
-You will see how bubble sort works.
+You will see how Bubble Sort works.

 Run the command `python visual_bubble_sort.py -n 50`, you will get the animation as follow.